raizen4/Minesweeper_SchneiderElectrical/README.md

 # Minesweeper_SchneiderElectrical
 # Minesweeper Console Game
 This is a simple implementation of the classic Minesweeper game in a console application using C# and .NET Core.
 The game allows the player to navigate a grid filled with hidden mines, trying to reach the other side of the board while avoiding the mines.
+# Further Improvements:
+For now in order to change the board size, you will have to go to Program.cs and manually override the board size when the call to game.Start(boardSize) is happening.
+This could be improved by allowing the user to decide how large board should be.
+Given more time, I would have added more unit tests.
+The choice of having a PlayerService for the sole purpose of creating a Player object is a bit overkill for the current state of the project.
+However, in the future it could be well worth the choice (maybe even trasnforming it into a factory or players or using the builder pattern to generate different kinds of players).
 # Running the Game
 To run the game, execute the following command: dotnet run